gmu-techman-2020/business-deck/text/07-company.md

 #### Robert Koprowski (Founder, CTO).

 Robert Koprowski is a senior IT solutions architect, systems administrator, and cybersecurity professional supporting various federal government clients.
 His 12 years of experience is diversified between migration, DevSecOps, and mobile application security within the cloud-computing industry for Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.
-His passion for research and development (R&D) and delivering prototype programs is what drives him.
-Mr. Koprowski's expertise aligns well with bringing innovation to any startup.
+His passion for research and development (R&D) in machine learning, artificial intelligence and delivering prototype programs is what drives him.
+Mr. Koprowski's expertise aligns well with bringing innovation and speed to market for Verkilo.

 #### Benjamin Wilson (Founder, CEO).